alexcw-5/alexcw-5.github.io/index.md

 Hello!
-This is a testing website, please diregard what you see.
+This is my personal blog of semi-structured blog posts on topics such as traveling and academica (research and PhD specifically)